N4than-AU/N4than-AU/README.md

 ---

 ### Fun Facts
 - I talk to my compiler more than people sometimes
+- I became contributor in [Submerged](https://github.com/SubmergedAmongUs/Submerged) for helping in two bugfixes.
 - My sleep schedule and debug logs are equally messy
 - Fuel: Caffeine